-- Pursue the cures for, as yet, untreatable diseases and illnesses, using stem cell technology and regenerative medicine techniques by supporting research activities in these areas. - Provide resources to develop objective information and to educate and inform the Australian public on stem cell technology and regenerative medicine including its risks, achievements, benefits and overall technical progress.
+- Pursue the cures for not yet treatable diseases and illnesses using stem cell technology and regenerative medicine techniques by supporting research activities in these areas. - Provide resources to develop objective information and to educate and inform the Australian public on stem cell technology and regenerative medicine including its risks, achievements, benefits and overall technical progress.